medleyjs/medley/docs/Hooks.md

 executed before the route handler is invoked (see the [Lifecycle docs](Lifecycle.md) for details).

 These hooks are similar to Express middleware.

+If the hook is an `async` function (or it returns a promise), the `next` callback should **not** be used.
+The request will continue to the next hook when the async hook ends or throws (or the promise resolves or rejects).

 ### `beforeHandler`